mblockelet/opentezos/docs/archetype/raffle-example/contract.md

 ### `buy`

 The `buy` entrypoint may be called by anyone to buy a ticket.
-The player must transfer the encrypted value of the partial raffle key, so that the partial key value may be publically known when it comes to declaring the winner ticket.
+The player must transfer the encrypted value of the partial raffle key, so that the partial key value may be potentially publically known when it comes to declaring the winner ticket.

 It requires that:
 * the contract be in `Running` state